scoutante112/aapanel-tor-network/README.md

 Now you have a complete control panel to manage your Tor server :)

-Note that you need to have git installed on your server, if not, run it before starting the Tor installation:
+**Note that you need to have git installed on your server, if not, run it before starting the Tor installation:**
 ```
 sudo apt install git
 ```

+For security advice, change aaPanel username, password and port.

+Do not use the https protocol for .onion domains, or try to install SSL for a .onion domain.
+Let's Encrypt does not support .onion domains, if you need to use the https protocol with SSL, talk to our team and we can help, but remember that Tor network encryption alone is enough to keep you, your users safe and anonymous.